codespaces-contrib/save-june/README.md

 - **Extensions:** Install an extension or two in order to customize your environment.
 Here are some fun ideas that make your hard-written code look beautiful: [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2), [Indent Rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)

-- **Uncommitted Changes:** After you've made some changes to the code, head back to your list of [Codespaces](https://github.com/codespaces) and try to delete your Codespace.
+- **Uncommitted Changes:** After you've made and save some changes to the code, head back to your list of [Codespaces](https://github.com/codespaces) and try to delete your Codespace.
 It will warn you that you have uncommitted changes 👍

 - **Version control:** Once you've fixed the bug, go ahead and commit and push that change.
 Your git credentials are automatically configured for you 👍